metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `alias` (String) Alias for the plugin
 - `conditions` (Attributes List) All conditions have to be true for the rules to be applied. (see [below for nested schema](#nestedatt--spec--filters--modify--conditions))
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
-- `rules` (Attributes List) Rules are applied in the order they appear,with each rule operating on the result of the previous rule. (see [below for nested schema](#nestedatt--spec--filters--modify--rules))
+- `rules` (Attributes List) Rules are applied in the order they appear, with each rule operating on the result of the previous rule. (see [below for nested schema](#nestedatt--spec--filters--modify--rules))

 <a id="nestedatt--spec--filters--modify--conditions"></a>
 ### Nested Schema for `spec.filters.modify.conditions`